 However, if medical or social transition has started, a PES D (temporary designation to indicate further processing is necessary) will be given.
 In the latter case the pre-enlistee will be allowed to continue with their lives until an unknown amount of time (word on the street says 1 year) has passed on hormones or presenting as female, or both, in which case they will be given PES F (exemption).

 Trans men who have legally changed their sex to male will automatically receive an enlistment letter in the mail.
-There does not seem to be any consistent protocol concerning what happens next, however.
-Some trans men were told they should serve, but were allowed a medical exemption if they wished.
-Others were told they could not serve even if they wanted to.
+As of recent years, trans men have not been allowed to serve when they disclosed their trans status, and are given PES F status.
+We are unsure if there has since been an official policy preventing trans men from serving altogether, or if it is only an unwritten policy.
+In the past, there was no consistent protocol concerning what happens next; some were told they should serve, but were allowed a medical exemption if they wished, while others were told they could not serve even if they wanted to.
 Another trans man was told that if he wanted to serve, he would be using the male barracks and common showers like the other recruits, and SAF would not be held liable should he experience sexual assault as a result.